TheDomcio/WonderfulPolishLanguage/README.md

 - [Zaufana Trzecia Strona]() - Like above.
 - [Tytus.Edu.PL](https://tytus.edu.pl) - Really cool educational site about history.
 - [Linuxiarze.pl](https://linuxiarze.pl) - website dedicated to news from the Linux world.
 Tux likes it.

+#### Charity (Charytatywne)

+- [Krwiod@wcy.org (Honorowe krwiodawstwo i krwiolecznictwo)](https://krwiodawcy.org) - A page with information on how to prepare for the blood donation process in Poland.
+There is also a [survey which must be completed before each donation](https://krwiodawcy.org/ankiety-dla-kandydatow-na-dawcow) (Now, during coronavirus, an additional questionnaire must also be filled in before entering the waiting room etc.).
+This is a really helpful thing about the subject, and it is also a wonderful action, which is voluntary blood donation.

+- [Fundacja DKMS](https://www.dkms.pl/pl) - On this page you can learn about the bone marrow donation process and you can register as a donor or give dotation (this also applies to people from other countries, because the foundation has many branches).

+- [Poomoc.pl](Same as above) - This is a "charity clicker aggregator and much more", on which you can click on many charity actions also on an action called ["Balonik"](http://www.poomoc.pl/komu-pomagasz-balonik.php), available only through this page, which aims at dream come true of sick children.
+[Here you can read more about charity actions and there you can find out "who you help"](https://www.poomoc.pl/komu-pomagasz.php).

+  ​                               **On this website you can find these charity actions among others:**

+  - [Pajacyk](https://www.pajacyk.pl) - A website where by clicking on Jumping Jack every day you can help provide meals to malnourished children. ["How to help"](https://www.pajacyk.pl/#jak-pomagac) and ["A short movie about clicking"](https://www.youtube.com/watch?v=uXPqaYiUmWE).
+  - [Okruszek](http://www.okruszek.org.pl) - Another "charity clicker" similar to [Pajacyk](https://www.pajacyk.pl), where you can also help by clicking, but this time help is for the homeless and the poor people.
+  - [Dobry klik](https://dobryklik.pl) - There you can click on the "bricks" (Polish "cegiełka", that means its part in helping something, for example: "Chciałbym dołożyć swoją cegiełkę w tej akcji [charytatywnej]" - "I would like to add my contribution to this [charity] action", without this context it is simply a "little brick", diminutive of a brick) in the picture every day and each of your "bricks" is equal to 0,1 PLN, which will be donated to a given charity.
+  - [Psi klik](https://psiklik.pl) - Similar action as [Dobry klik](https://dobryklik.pl) , but charity is for dogs and every click is equal to 0.05 PLN.
+  - [Koci klik](https://kociklik.pl) - Same as above, but charity is for cats and every click is also equal to 0.05 PLN.
+  - [Pusta Miska](http://www.pmiska.pl) - Here you can help cats and dogs by clicking every day.
+  - [Karmimy psiaki](https://www.karmimypsiaki.pl/pomagaj-codziennie) - On this website you can click once a day on the button under the dog you can help (you can click on any available button under the dog).

 ### Typical news sites (Typowe strony informacyjne)